 For each experiment a report must be handwritten in ink on loose-leaf sheets of paper; computer-drawn graphs and tables, and photographs may be affixed with glue but the text must not be typed or word-processed (unless you have been granted express permission to do so).
-Marking is carried out by the SD with the student present for oral discussion at a scheduled time, normally within two weeks of submission of the report.
+Marking is carried out by the SD, usually with the student present for oral discussion at a scheduled time, normally within two weeks of submission of the report.
+Your marked report will be returned to you, normally at the point when you submit the report for the next practical.
+You must retain these reports as you are required to submit these to the examiners, together with your practical book, in week 6 of Trinity Term.

 Whilst practicals are performed in pairs / threes in the laboratory, all write-ups should be completed, as far as possible, individually.
-You are referred to Section 13 on Plagiarism.
+You are referred to Section 12 on Plagiarism.

 All work must be completed and handed in for marking before the end of term, except for students timetabled to start an experiment in 8th week of each term for whom special arrangements are made for this last experiment of the term.
 The practical books are the property of the Department and are kept here over vacations.
-They are made available to the Examiners.
+They are made available to the Examiners, together with the marked reports.

 Completion of all introductory sessions and all eight full practicals is a requirement for the Preliminary Examination, and the marks contribute to the Preliminary Examination in Materials Science.
 For this reason, candidates will be required to submit the Materials Practical Class reports to the Chair of the Moderators in the Preliminary Examination in Materials Science, c/o The Deputy Administrator (Academic), in the Department of Materials, not later than 10.00 am on Friday of the sixth week of Trinity Full Term.
-First-year practical books will be returned to students early in Michaelmas Term of the second year.
+First-year practical reports are available for return to students early in Michaelmas Term of the second year.
 Your attention is drawn to the strict Examination Regulations on completing the Practicals and other coursework to a satisfactory level, as explained in Section 11 of the present Handbook.